+form a daily health assessment prior to entering the School / Builc is checklist does NOT need to be submitted.
+This is a self directed assessment. ling

-1. Symptoms of Illness Do you have any of the following symptoms?
+1. Key Symptoms of Illness Do you have any of the following new key symptoms?
 Circle One

 Fever Yes No

 Chills Yes No

 Cough or worsening of chronic cough Yes No

-Shortness of breath Yes No
+Shortness of breath No

-Sore throat Yes No

-Runny nose / stuffy nose Yes No

 Loss of sense of smell or taste Yes No

-Headache Yes No

-Fatigue Yes No

 Diarrhea Yes No

-Loss of appetite Yes No

 Nausea and vomiting Yes No

-Muscle aches Yes No

-Conjunctivitis ( pink eye ) Yes No

-Dizziness, confusion Yes No

-Abdominal pain Yes No

-Skin rashes or discoloration of fingers or toes Yes No

-2. International Travel Have you or anyone in your household returned from travel outside Canada in the last 14 days?
+2. International Travel Have you returned from travel outside Canada in the last 14 days?
 Yes No

-3. Confirmed Contact Are you or is anyone in your household a confirmed contact of Yes No
+3. Confirmed Contact Are you a confirmed contact of a person confirmed to have COVID-19?
+Yes No